MN506 - System Management

 MIT is committed to ensure the course is current, practical and relevant so that graduates are “work ready” and equipped for life-long learning.
 In order to accomplish this, the MIT Graduate Attributes identify the required knowledge, skills and attributes that prepare students for the industry.

-The level to which Graduate Attributes covered in this unit is as follows:
+The level to which Graduate Attributes covered in this unit are as follows:

-|Ability to communicate||Independent and Lifelong Learning||Ethics||Analytical and Problem Solving||Cultural Global Awareness||Team work||Specialist knowledge of a field of study|
+|Ability to communicate||Independent and Lifelong Learning||Ethics||Analytical and Problem Solving||Cultural and Global Awareness||Teamwork Cooperation, Participation and Leadership||Specialist knowledge of a field of study|

 |The standard is covered by theory and practice, and addressed by assessed activities in which the students always play an active role, e.g. workshops, lab submissions, assignments, demonstrations, tests, examinations|